 For example, if you’re pregnant or going through menopause you’ll need a totally different set of directions and accompanying content.

-Once you fill out the quiz, you’re then tagged and the appropriate section of the site is unlocked for you.
+Once you fill out the quiz, you’re then tagged and the appropriate section of the membership website is unlocked for you.

-This reduces overwhelm, and it also guides people in a much clearer way.
+This reduces overwhelm, and it also guides people in a much clearer path to content that needs their unique needs.
 Plus, you’ll also get emails that tie back into the specific issue, so you’ll never get lost or feel like the membership experience is focusing on other people.